(833)-Badeloft

 What is caulk?

 Caulk is an umbrella term for a number of sealing agents, ranging from an array of materials from silicone, latex or acrylic.
-Generally, caulk is applied the same way that sealant is applied-using a caulking gun to repair cracks or join surfaces together.
+Generally, caulk is applied the same way that sealant is applied-using a caulking gun to repair bathtubs cracks or join surfaces together.
 The advantage of caulk is that it is easy to apply, easy to remove and is recommended for many outdoor projects.
 The last benefit of caulk is that it can be painted over, allowing for a more seamless look in the bathroom.

 what is caulk.